ogatakatsuya/slide/src/md/seminar_03_06_2025/slide.md

 - Study the properties of graphs by analyzing the **eigenvalues** and **eigenvectors** of matrices associated with the graph.

-- Think of these eigenvalues as a kind of "fingerprint" or "signature" of the graph.
-They reveal crucial structural and global properties, such as:
+- We reveal crucial structural and global properties, such as:

   - Connectivity (how well the graph is connected)
   - Bipartiteness (if the graph can be divided into two independent sets)